ludocode/onramp/docs/virtual-machine.md

 Onramp programs use an exit code of 0 for success and any other value as failure.

 Most platforms restrict the exit code to a maximum of 7 or 8 bits.
 Such platforms may ignore the high bits, so for example a return value of 256 may incorrectly be treated as success.
-Moreover, an exit code of 125 is used by most VMs to indicate an illegal operation by the program, and higher values have platform-specific meanings as well (for example some shells use 127 and 126 to indicate a failure to run a command.)
+Moreover, an exit code of 125 is used by some Onramp VMs to indicate an illegal operation by the program, and higher values have platform-specific meanings as well (for example some shells use 127 and 126 to indicate a failure to run a command.)
 Programs are recommended to use small values in the range of 1-124 (typically 1) to indicate errors.

 This system call is optional in freestanding.
 It must be implemented in a hosted environment.
-Freestanding VMs typically do not implement this (or `panic`) if they are unable to halt the machine.
+Freestanding VMs typically only implement this if they are able to halt the machine.